nghitran/qaa/README.md

 ===

 QAA is a Question and Answer Web App.
-QAA is built on top of Django framework and is initially forked from the OSQA source code [OSQA](http://www.osqa.net/) to make it better and more convenient for everyone to use and develope it.
+QAA is built on top of Django framework and is initially forked from the [OSQA](http://www.osqa.net/) source code to make it better and more convenient for everyone to use and develope it.